 So, go old school, bring a pen and paper.
 You’ll leave with a notebook full of ideas, learning and inspiration.

 Our theme this year is Human, so think about how you’ll connect with other humans on the day!
 Events like the Summit aren’t about hearing someone’s sales pitch.
 It’s about getting to know like-minded people and connecting over shared experiences.

 There are plenty of breaks and moments to meet new people throughout the day, and it’s so buzzy it won’t even feel like ‘networking’.
 Just good conversation about all the brilliant speakers and sessions you’re looking forward to, or have heard, throughout the day.

 Need some tips?
 Here are our five top tips to getting the most out of networking.

 Let people know you’ll be coming to Brighton Summit before the day, so you know who to keep an eye out for.

 Not something to do before the Summit, but it’s worth slipping in a reminder.
 We’ve heard so many stories of business relationships that have gone well beyond the day itself (check out our Born at Brighton Summit blog for FOMO inspiration).

 Collect those business cards, have brilliant conversations – but don’t forget the follow-up.
-The Chamber team usually do theirs whilst sat in a dark room, recovering from the post-Summit adrenaline rush.
+The Chamber team usually do theirs sat in a dark room, recovering from the post-Summit adrenaline rush.